Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 Ensure you are logged out (see section [Logging Out](#logging-out)).
 Visit an authenticated page on the Dev Portal.
 You should see a login form, which is rendered from the `unauthenticated/login` partial.

-When a user submits an HTML form with an attribute `id=”login"` the Dev Portal will make a request against the Dev Portal File API using the specified `portal_auth` with the data in the form.
+When a Developer submits an HTML form with an attribute `id=”login"` the Dev Portal will make a request against the Dev Portal File API using the specified `portal_auth` with the data in the form.
 For instance, if you have `basic-auth` enabled, then the form will submit with the Authorization header e.g. `Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=`.
 If the Login returns a response with a status code that is not `200`, then it runs `onLoginError`.

 ### Customize Your Login Form